PengWu2626/PIC16B_GroupProject/README.md

 - Q1: The slug size is too large to deploy on Heroku (details below).
 Is there a better way to solve this issue?
-(We tried to put models on the web server: https://dogfr.nicholastec.com/data/ but we have no how idea how to ask the web app load remotely. )
+(We tried to put models on the web server: https://dogfr.nicholastec.com/data/ but we have no how idea how to ask the web app load remotely.
+We also consider to deploy it on AWS instead of Heroku if possible.)

 - Q2: Are there any suggestions for improvement?
 Like, improve web app responding latency?
 (We will add program installation instructions later and may add a user login system to hide each users' uploading history.)